matteo14c/HaploCoV/README.md

 In the 5th column (genomic-variants) you can use the reserved word *custom* if you need to re-compute high frequency genomic variants based on your selection of genomic sequences, instead of using a pre-computed genomic-variant file provided by HaploCoV.
 This option allows more flexibility.
 When *custom* is specified, high frequency genomic variants are determined dynamically based on the user selection.
 Please see the [Genomic variants file](https://haplocov.readthedocs.io/en/latest/genomic.html) in the manual for additional explanations.

+### Configuration III (parameters file)

+*HaploCoV.pl* executes all the tools and utilities in the HaploCoV workflow to derive novel candidate additional designations of SARS-CoV-2 variants.
+As you can see from the manual at [readthedocs](https://haplocov.readthedocs.io/en/latest/impatient2.html) this workflow is relatively complex, and every tool has several parameters.
+The value of each parameter can be set by providing to HaploCoV a parameters file, with the *--param* option.
+Parameters files are used by HaploCoV to set the configuration of all the tools.
+The default is to use the file *parameters* that you can find in the main repository.
+This file provides default parameters for the execution of HaploCoV.
+The file can be modified with a simple text editor.
+The file *parametersDetailed* in this repository, provides the full list of parameters that can be set.

+The format is quite straightforward, each tool is indicated in a line, and the parameters to be set in the following lines.
+Values are separate by tabulations.
+Comments need to be prepended with an "#" symbol.
+When no parameters are specified the default values are used.
+In example:

+<br> `#use the defaults for computeAF.pl `
+<br> `computeAF.pl `
+<br> `#provide some parameters for augmentClusters.pl `
+<br> `augmentClusters.pl `
+<br> `--size  10 `
+<br> `--dist  4 `

+will set *computeAF.pl* to use its default parameters; while for *augmentClusters.pl* --dist will be set to 4 and --size to 10.

+Please refer to this section of the extended manual for additional explanations on parameters [files](https://haplocov.readthedocs.io/en/latest/haplocov.html#parameters-file-configuration-iii).

 ### Advanced configuration

 This readme covers only the standard/basic requirements for the execution of HaploCoV.
 We kindly invite users to read the [manual](https://haplocov.readthedocs.io/en/latest) for a more thorough explanation of additional options (and configuration) of the workflow, and tips/instructions for how to make the best of each single tool.